ct-clmsn/zmq-collectives-rs/README.md

 These algorithms are used in HPC (high performance computing) / Supercomputing libraries and runtime systems like MPI and OpenSHMEM.

+Documentation for this library can be found on it's [wiki](https://github.com/ct-clmsn/zmq-collectives-rs/wiki).

 ### Algorithms Implemented

 * Broadcast